Xeway/ERC/README.md

 You can change the contract's owner (and so the writer) by calling `transferOwnership`.

 ## Security Considerations
 We implemented an additional parameter to the conception called `durationExerciseAfterExpiration`.
-This gives a determined time range for the buyer to exercise his option.
+This gives a determined time range for the buyer to exercise his option after which he won't be able to exercise and the writer will be able to retrieve his collateral.
 We are conscious that during this time range, price can change, and an option that was not profitable for the buyer at expiration time, can be during this time range.
 For this reason, we highly advise writers to think and determine carefully each parameter.

 Also, if the option is of type European, an user could theoretically buy a profitable option right before the expiration date, and exercise it the second after.
 This would lead to new bots searching for these kind of options "forgotten" by their writers, and would create new MEV opportunities.\
 For American option, this is even worse.\